mmuratardag/mmuratardag/README.md

 ## Hey hey...
-I'm Murat... an academic in training to become a data scientist.
+I'm Murat... a political psychologist and an aspiring data scientist.

 Not much to see here yet...
 Check back soon to see if I have added anything new/interesting here.